 Before taking to the skies with your pup, you'll need to ensure all your paperwork is in order.
 For domestic flights, the requirements are relatively straightforward: you'll need a current rabies vaccination certificate and a health certificate issued within 10 days of travel.
 Your pet must also be at least 8 weeks old.
 If traveling in cargo, you'll need an additional acclimation certificate from your veterinarian.

-International travel requires more extensive documentation.
+International travel entry requirements are more extensive documentation.
+For travelers coming from high-risk countries, additional entry requirements apply.
 You'll need an international health certificate that's been endorsed by the USDA, and you'll need to meet country-specific vaccination requirements which vary by destination.
 Most countries require an ISO-compliant microchip for identification purposes.
 Depending on your destination, you may also need specific import permits.
 If you're traveling from a country the CDC considers high-risk for rabies, you'll need to obtain a CDC Dog Import Permit, a process that can take several months to complete.

 Temperature acclimation certificates are a specific requirement for cargo travel.
 This document must be issued by your veterinarian and specifies the safe temperature range for your pet during transport.
 This is particularly important as airlines have strict policies about temperature limits for pet cargo travel.